1031-Systems/1031_Delivery/README.md

 <!-- john Fri Dec 17 17:35:16 PDT 2023 -->
 # Animatronics

-Apologies for a lack of recent updates.
-I was working on support for the Pololu Maestro controllers, then I got injured and had to stop for awhile, then it was time to roll out the first Halloween animatronics, and then it was time for Christmas animatronics.
-Now that's over I will be incorporating some of the lessons I learned working with Christmas music.
-Thus, eventually there will be more new stuff.
-Demos of the Halloween animatronics are available at our Youtube channel listed below.

 This repo contains code and scripts for working with robotic control data for animatronics.
 It is designed to work with board designs created by Bill Douglas and available for